umich-brcf-bioinf/Jacquard/doc/merge.rst

 Description
 -----------

-Conceptually, merge has four basic steps, each described in detail below:
+Conceptually, *merge* has four basic steps, each described in detail below.

  #.
 Integrate matching loci from different VCFs into common rows
  #.
 Combine matching samples from different VCFs into common columns
  #.
 Filter tag values and rows